home-assistant/frontend/gallery/src/pages/user-test/user-types.markdown

 # Questioner

-Users who want a more advanced home automation, but need support to make it work.
+Users who want more advanced home automation, but need support to make it work.